David Aaron Carpenter

-David Aaron Carpenter is an American violist and was the first Prize Winner of the 2006 Walter W. Naumburg Viola Competition.
-Along with his two siblings, the trio perform as The Carpenters, and the family, including their mother, run a family business dealing in violins, Carpenter Fine Violins.
+David Aaron Carpenter (born 5 April 1986) is an American violist and was the first Prize Winner of the 2006 Walter W. Naumburg Viola Competition.
+Together with his siblings, he formed the Salomé Chamber Orchestra.

 Early life and education

-Born into a family of musical siblings, Carpenter grew up in Great Neck, Long Island, and began studying the violin at the age of six under the Suzuki method.
+Carpenter was born in 1986 to parents, Dennis Carpenter and Grace.
+Dennis was a history professor at Long Island University and Grace taught English to new immigrants.
+Grace is the daughter of Iraqi Jewish immigrants who emigrated to Israel before settling in the United States.
+Grace raised David and his siblings after divorcing Dennis.
+David grew up in Great Neck, Long Island, and began studying the violin at the age of six under the Suzuki method.
 At 12, he embarked upon learning the viola and by the time he was 16, the viola had become his primary instrument.
 He continued to pursue both instruments at the pre-college divisions of Juilliard School and the Manhattan School of Music, Italy’s Accademia Chigiana, Switzerland’s International Music Academy, and the Verbier Festival Academy, studying with Pinchas Zukerman, Roberto Diaz, Seiji Ozawa, Robert Mann, Nobuko Imai, Boris Belkin, and Yuri Bashmet.
+In 2004, Carpenter was named a national YoungArts winner and a U.S Presidential Scholar of the Arts, as part of the Presidential Scholars Program.
+He graduated from Princeton University with a degree in politics and international relations in 2008.